 Amphotec Side Effects

-Some side effects of Amphotec may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for Amphotec may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amphotericin b cholesteryl sulfate: intravenous powder for solution

 Along with its needed effects, some unwanted effects may be caused by amphotericin b cholesteryl sulfate (the active ingredient contained in Amphotec).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking amphotericin b cholesteryl sulfate:More common